tbenthompson/okada_wrapper/README.md

 ### Note: please consider using [cutde](https://github.com/tbenthompson/cutde) instead of `okada_wrapper`.

 Triangular dislocations are strictly more powerful than rectangles.
 In addition, `cutde` supports many features not supported by `okada_wrapper`, including built-in tools to build large matrices or construct hierarchical matrix approximations.
+If you need a rectangular dislocation, one can easily be composed from two triangles.

 #### Okada wrapper (MATLAB, Python)